Shotley CP School's offer for

 Shotley Community Primary School is an inclusive school and is committed to supporting children with SEND.

-The Safeguarding, Child Protection and Welfare officer is Mrs Newman.
-Deputy Safeguarding Lead is Ms Sterling.
+- The Safeguarding, Child Protection and Welfare officer is Mrs Newman.
+Deputy Safeguarding Leads are Mrs. Durrant and Ms. Sterling.

 How does the school know if your child needs extra support?

-Children are regularly assessed as soon as they start school and if progress is not as expected, or progress or behaviour changes, then the child’s progress will be monitored and teaching strategies will be put in place to support your child.
+With the above in mind, children are regularly assessed at Shotley as soon as they start school and if progress is not as expected, or progress or behaviour changes, then the child’s progress will be monitored and teaching and learning strategies will be put in place to support your child.
 The teacher will let you know as soon as this is the case.
 Sometimes a need has been identified at pre-school level and provision to support this need, alongside a planned transition, will be put into place.

 What do I do if I think that my child has a special need or disability?

 First talk to your child’s class teacher who will liaise with the SENCO.
-If you still have concerns talk to the SENCO directly.
+If you still have concerns talk to the SENCO, Ms Sterling, directly.

 How will Shotley CP School meet my child’s needs?